 The Patriot Series began in 2004 as a response to the state of my country.
 I believe it is important to create artwork when you wish to speak politically.
+Presently, the Series is ongoing.
 Download the complete Artist Statement here.

-The second piece is titled Uniform of the Day, a collaboration with writer Robert Dennis.
-This piece is both sculptural and performance-based and was originally shown in 2006 at the Joseloff Gallery, University of Hartford, West Hartford, CT.
+The Uniform of the Day, a collaboration with writer Robert Dennis, is both sculptural and performance-based and was originally shown in 2006 at the Joseloff Gallery, University of Hartford, West Hartford, CT.
 The performance was from January 10th – February 24th, 2006 and involved myself and four other performers.

 What does a uniform communicate?
 Sameness?
 Belonging to a group?
 Power?
 In military speak, “the uniform of the day” is the dictated apparel required of all members of the group for any particular situation.